Aliases for CIITA Gene

 GeneCards Summary for CIITA Gene

 CIITA (Class II Major Histocompatibility Complex Transactivator) is a Protein Coding gene.
 Diseases associated with CIITA include Bare Lymphocyte Syndrome, Type Ii, Complementation Group C and Rheumatoid Arthritis.
-Among its related pathways are Tuberculosis and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Interferon gamma signaling and Immune System.
 GO annotations related to this gene include GTP binding and protein complex binding.
-An important paralog of this gene is NOD1.
+An important paralog of this gene is NLRC5.

 UniProtKB/Swiss-Prot for CIITA Gene